pjgrace/model-interop/docs/userguide.md

 you can load the xml file of the model using the toolbar of the tool and everything will be generated from the loaded information.
 Here is the sequence to follow in the toolbar.
 **File** -> **Open File** -> _choose XML file_
-Pre-made interoperability test models can be found on the [Fiesta IoT](http://fiesta-iot.eu/) website.
+Pre-made interoperability test models can be found in the "Examples" source folder of this respository.

 * **_I want to create a new interoperability test model and test a system against it or let others test against it_** - if you want to create your own interoperability test model and test a platform or system against it (or let others test against it), you can use the drag-and-drop